 This social, bottom-up approach contributes to smarter algorithms.
 It also expands the discovery experience: it empowers shoppers to look at each other to decide what to wear and what to buy, instead of having to look at the traditional gatekeepers.

 “I need ideas to wear this violet sweater to class tomorrow”

 Did you know that most people combine violet sweaters with black pants, black boots or black blazers?
 Also, violet sweaters are more common during fall/winter than during spring/summer.
 And they tend to be worn during casual settings rather than formal.

 Data is cool.
-But being able to recommend the right outfit for a violet sweater requires a deeper understanding of what someone likes and needs.
+But being able to recommend the right outfit for the violet sweater you have in your closet, requires a deeper understanding of what someone likes and needs, and the ability to match input to output.
 It also requires creating the right environment for people to express their needs, where inspiration and discovery can take place.